onecalfman/julia_introduction/README.md

 ### Performance

 The reasons why I chose julia over MATLAB were the latter one's slow performance and limited feature set, when it comes to numerical solutions to differential equation systems.
-Whereas in Matlab an average simulation run passed the 20 min mark, I could complete the same simulation in julia in about 3 seconds, which is a 400x increase in speed.
+Whereas in Matlab an average simulation run for my particular usecase passed the 20 min mark, I could complete the same simulation in julia in about 3 seconds, which is a 400x increase in speed.
 This extreme performance increase is however not reached across the board.

 ![[Performance comparison with other languages](https://julialang.org/benchmarks)](https://julialang.org/assets/benchmarks/benchmarks.svg)
 But as you can see in the above graphic, the performance is quite solid, especially compared to other high level languages like Python or MATLAB.